What Is Open Badge Factory?

 NB!
 The texts in the guideline won’t be visible in the actual badge.
-The aim of the questions is to direct badge creators and issuers to the right direction.
+The aim of the questions is to direct badge creators and issuers in the right direction.

 Because of the EU’s General Data Protection Law, organisations using Open Badge Factory can receive badge earners’ data deletion requests.
 The organisation can manage these requests in this page.
 Please note that your organisation is obliged to handle these requests in a reasonable time as mentioned in the Data processing agreement.

-The API key is requested to activate some of the OBF plugins, for example Moodle, TotaraLMS and Mahara OBF issuer plugins.
+The API key is requested to activate some of the OBF plugins, for example Moodle, TotaraLMS, and Mahara OBF issuer plugins.
 Click on the Generate certificate signing request token link to display the key and copy it.
-For more information see plugins’ instructions.
+For more information, see the plugins’ instructions.

-Here you can add a banner image to your environment that can be added to a) badge applications b) criteria pages c) email messages d) badge download page.
-The banner image needs to be a PNG image, width 640 px and size max.
+Here you can add a banner image to your environment that can be added to a) badge applications, b) criteria pages, c) e-mail messages, d) the badge download page.
+The banner image needs to be a PNG image, width 640 px, and size max.
 250kB.